infvarun/jarvis-vo3/replit.md

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**July 23, 2025**
+- Updated AI analyzer to use LangChain instead of direct OpenAI client integration
+- Enhanced Analysis tab with improved result formatting and organization:
+  - Split layout with options on left and results on right
+  - Tabbed result display (Summary, Errors, Recommendations, Details, Export)
+  - Color-coded severity indicators for error categories
+  - Key metrics dashboard with total errors and affected services
+  - Enhanced export functionality with professional download options
+  - Better organization with expandable sections and cleaner UI

 ## System Architecture

 The application follows a modular, component-based architecture built on top of Streamlit for the web interface.
 The system is designed around four main workflows: